jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Desing

-Once these previous questions are resolved, then we have to answer other questions (almost technical) like:
+Once we know WHY and WHAT, the objetive is to define **HOW** is going to be built the Microfrontend in order to solve the business need.then we have to answer other questions (almost technical) like:

-- UI Design
+- Functional Design

+  - What is the use case or feature performed?
 - Which channels is it going to be consumed in?
+  - How is it going to be tested?
 - Which events is it going to listen to and fire?
   - Which visual properties are going to be customizables?
+- ...

+- Technical Design

+  - Which parts does the Microfrontend need to solve the business problem?
-  - Which framework or technology is the best suitable?
+- Which framework or technology is the best suitable for the different parts (UI, BFF, ..., etc)?

-- Backend Services

   - How does data has to be managed?
 How many services does it to manage?

   - Which services need to be consumed?
 All the services belong to the same domain or it's going to be necessary to consume services from several domains?
 - How does security capabilities are implemented (or should be)?
+  - ...

 <br>